Ghosts Of Mars

 - Cast: Natasha Henstridge, Ice Cube, Jason Statham, Clea DuVall

 Box Office Info:

 |Budget: $28 million||Financed by: Sony|

 |Domestic Box Office: $8,709,640||Overseas Box Office: $5,301,192|

-Ghosts Of Mars was initially written as the third Snake Plissken entry Escape From Mars, but after the box office failure of Escape From L.A. it was repurposed into this schlocker.
-Financing came from Sony’s Screen Gems for $28 million.
+Ghosts Of Mars was initially written as the third Snake Plissken entry Escape From Mars, but after the box office failure of Escape From L.A. it was repurposed into this picture.
+The budget for Ghosts Of Mars was $28 million and financing came from Sony’s Screen Gems.
 Veteran director John Carpenter became burned out while filming and the final product is arguably his worst and it’s sadly the experience on this production that he decided to leave filmmaking behind — until he helmed the small picture The Ward ten years later.

-Sony distributed in most overseas markets and dumped the film, where it cumed a mere $5.3 million.
-The worldwide total was $14M and Sony would see returned about $7.7M after theaters take their percentage of the gross, which would leave much of the P&A expenses in the red and the budget untouched by the theatrical receipts.
+Sony distributed in most overseas markets, where it grossed only $5.3 million.
+The worldwide total was $14M and Sony would see returned about $7.7M after theaters take their percentage of the gross — which would leave much of the P&A expenses in the red and the budget untouched by the theatrical receipts.